dsmrreader/dsmr-reader/README.md

 ### Virtualenv ###

 The dependencies our application uses are stored in a separate environment, also called **VirtualEnv**.
-Although it's just a folder inside our user homedir, it's very effective as it allows us to keep dependencies isolated and also run different versions on the same machine.
+Although it's just a folder inside our user's homedir, it's very effective as it allows us to keep dependencies isolated or to run different versions of the same package on the same machine.
 More info can be found [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 `sudo su - dsmr`